 Sina Trotman

 Volunteers are welcome please contact the museum staff by calling, emailing, or stopping in the Museum.
 We will be happy to discuss your volunteering preferences.
+A background check through the City of Harlem, Georgia is a requirement.

 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy your visit and take a moment to drop us a line.